 Laboratoria Talent Fest: A new way to identify female talent for tech

 This happens because tech talent is scarce.
-There is significantly more demand than professionals ready for work, that are able to manage the latest skills needed in the market.
-Women are specially needed, as the sector lacks diversity, as evidenced on the Stackoverflow survey among +55.000 developers, programmers and engineers around the world, where only 6% of them are women.
+There is significantly more demand than professionals ready for work, that is able to manage the latest skills needed in the market.
+Women are especially needed, as the sector lacks diversity, as evidenced on the Stackoverflow survey among +55.000 developers, programmers, and engineers around the world, where only 6% of them are women.

 In Laboratoria we are transforming the way companies identify tech talent.
-We are building an ecosystem with tools and dynamics that significantly improves the hiring process.
+We are building an ecosystem with tools and dynamics that significantly improve the hiring process.

 We are a social enterprise that exists to give thousands of Latin American women from low-income backgrounds a career in tech, transforming their future and the industry that receives them.

 Since 2014 we have trained over 800 developers, and we aim to train more than 10,000 women by 2021, becoming the main source of female tech talent from Latin America to the world.

 To accomplish this mission, we need to become the best at spotting talent, training world-class developers and placing them in the market.

 To do so, we’ve developed a thorough selection process that looks for talent where nobody else is and identifies the potential for learning over prior experience.
 Among young women from low-income backgrounds interested in our program, we look for particular cognitive and socio-emotional abilities that have proven to be good indicators of a candidate’s potential to succeed in this career.

 In the classroom, we keep trying to find better ways to teach and help our students become confident self-learners.
 For this, we tested the idea of applying the most common principles in software development to our education and came up with the Agile Classroom.
 It has an awesome methodology to help our students organize and prioritize their work while strengthening their abilities to communicate and work effectively in groups, always reflecting upon their learnings.